harpocrates/wasm2jar/DESIGN.md

 Idea:

-  - all imports are just `java.lang.Object` arguments, so the entire set of imports can have type `Map<String, Object>`
+  - all imports/exports are just `java.lang.Object` arguments, so the entire set of imports can have type `Map<String, Object>`

   - since tables being resized, memories being resized, globals being set all entail interior mutability, the actual array, bytebuffer, etc. need to just